 In-service boards consider applicants for appointment in the designator (s) they have requested.
 If a candidate requests consideration in more than one designator (the maximum that can be requested is two), the board recommends the individual for appointment only in the designator for which he or she is considered best qualified.

 The board recommends candidates for appointment in numbers not to exceed the quotas furnished by the Chief of Naval Personnel.
 However, the board is not obligated to select to the numbers provided if, in its opinion, sufficient numbers of applicants are not qualified for appointment in a particular designator.

 ELIGIBILITY - GETTING STARTED

-- Review the current NAVADMIN message, updated annually during the month of May which identifies this year's specific requirements.
+- Review the current NAVADMIN message, updated annually which identifies this year's specific requirements.

 -Check your Official Military Personnel File (OMPF) for completeness.
 Look for missing/misfiled evaluations, qualifications, awards, etc. Make corrections as soon as possible.

 -Obtain a copy of your OMPF (CD format) to ensure it is also current.
 To order your CD go to "Ordering and Reviewing Your OMPF".